otaviowillow/montecarlo-exercise/README.md

 # Known Issues
 * When the user clicks to visualize a specific console data, and then clicks again to vizualize the "All Platforms" set of data, there's a perfomance drop with a page freeze.
 This is due to the sheer size of the JSON file the app is using.
+* The same when pressing back from a Game Details page
 * Clicking on the Pie Chart will sometimes take the user to the top of the screen
+* When the vertical bars are very low height, it's hard / impossible to read numbers
 * The **Top 15 Games by Platform** component is not scaling well in responsive views

 # Architecture